 Things You'll Need

 Put on the protective gear and old clothing.
 Then remove porous material damaged by moisture and mold: drywall, paper, insulation, carpet, carpet pad and ceiling tiles.
 If solid wood is structurally sound, don't remove it.
 Bag debris or wrap it in plastic sheeting and seal it with duct tape before carrying it out of the house for disposal.

 Vacuum remaining dust and small pieces of debris; you can rent a wet and dry vac with a HEPA filter.
 Once the job is done, replace the filter and wash out the tank, hose, and attachments with a bleach and water solution.

 Do not combine cleaning products.
 Only mix bleach with water.
-Combining bleach with vinegar or other cleaning solutions creates irritating, toxic vapors.
+Combining bleach with ammonia, with vinegar or with other cleaning solutions creates irritating, toxic vapors.

 Use Bleach Sparingly

 Cleanup is done when you cannot see signs of moisture damage or smell mold.
-Once cleanup is complete, wash or dispose the old clothing in a plastic garbage bag and shower.
+Once cleanup is complete, wash or dispose of the old clothing in a plastic garbage bag and then shower.

 Monitor indoor humidity and keep it between 30 and 60 percent.
 Watch for signs of moisture problems or mold growth returning.
 If mold returns, fix the moisture problem and repeat the cleaning steps.
 If you have health problems that return or get worse, such as asthma or allergy symptoms, you may need professional assistance to eliminate remaining mold.